slpatrycja/pilot-excercise/README.md

 - Accept a pending request
 - Reject a payment request

+## Most important bits
+Here's a list of most important files/directories to look into:

+1. `app/controllers` and `app/services` - they handle the logical part of the applications
+2. `app/services/producers` - they handle sending messages to RabbitMQ
+3. `config/initializers/sneakers.rb` - configuration of Sneakers, specifies exchanges to subscribe to
+4. `app/workers/consumers` - are used for consuming and processing the messages from RabbitMQ

 ## Future improvements

 There are a couple of things that would be necessary to improve in this task